xel23/calculatorJB/README.md

 # Simple Calculator
 This is the simple JS calculator working on top down operator precedence.
+Supported float format.

 # Try it
 [On GitHub pages](https://xel23.github.io/calculatorJB/index.html)